Rate-Induced Tipping in Heterogeneous Reaction-Diffusion Systems: An Invariant Manifold Framework and Geographically Shifting Ecosystems: The framework

 which approximates the two-dimensional local stable manifold of $\tilde{p}^+$. $W^u(\tilde{p}^-)$ and $W^s(\tilde{p}^+)$ each intersects the cross section $\Sigma$ along a different curve.
 Typically, these two curves intersect each other at isolated points in $\Sigma$.
 Each such isolated point in $\Sigma$ approximates an intersection of $\Sigma$ with a different heteroclinic orbit from $\tilde{p}^-$ to $\tilde{p}^+$.
 For each such isolated point in $\Sigma$, a finite-time approximation $\Gamma$ to the corresponding heteroclinic orbit is obtained by a concatenation of the two orbit segments, $\Gamma^-$ and $\Gamma^+$, that meet at this point.

-Furthermore, in the case of multiple coexisting heteroclinic orbits from $\tilde{p}^-$ to $\tilde{p}^+$, there is a possibility that some connections become degenerate, for example along a (codimension-one) tangency of $W^u(\tilde{p}^-)$ and $W^s(\tilde{p}^+)$, as the system parameters are varied.
+Furthermore, in the case of multiple coexisting heteroclinic orbits from $\tilde{p}^-$ to $\tilde{p}^+$, there is a possibility that some connections become degenerate, for example, along a (codimension-one) tangency of $W^u(\tilde{p}^-)$ and $W^s(\tilde{p}^+)$, as the system parameters are varied.
 Such degeneracies of heteroclinic orbits in the compactified system~\eqref{eq:compactifiedODE} correspond to bifurcations of pulse and front solutions in a reaction-diffusion system~\eqref{eq:main} or~\eqref{eq:mainmf1}.
-These bifurcations can be detected by numerical continuation of the orbit segment $\Gamma$ in one of the system parameters in AUTO.
+Bifurcations of travelling waves is an area of great interest; see, for example, \cite{hagberg1994pattern,sandstede2002stability,sandstede1999essential}.
+A particular advantage of our framework is that these bifurcations can be detected by numerical continuation of the orbit segment $\Gamma$ in one of the system parameters in AUTO.
 Once detected, these bifurcations can be then continued in two system parameters to produce two-parameter bifurcation diagrams of pulse and front solutions.